SusinthikaB/databeeeeee/README.md

-# cloud computing overview - 22 jan
+# Cloud computing overview - 22 jan
 It is providing computing services like servers,storage,databases,networking,software,analytics,intellegence over the internet.
 # AWS(Amazon web services)
 They are one of the top service providers,services they provide are: